Skip to content

 Creator economy experts · $50M+ total creator revenue

 OnlyFans turned 10 years old in 2026.
-A decade into its existence, the platform has paid out over $20 billion to creators, hosts 4.63 million creator accounts, and serves 377+ million registered users worldwide.
+A decade in, the platform has paid out over $20 billion to creators, hosts 4.63 million creator accounts, and serves 377+ million registered users worldwide.
 By any measure, it’s the dominant platform in subscription content.

-But dominance doesn’t mean everything is rosy.
-Growth is slowing, features have stagnated, regulation is tightening, and competitors are gaining ground.
+But dominance doesn’t mean everything is fine.
+Growth is slowing, features have stagnated for years, regulation is tightening, and competitors are gaining ground.
 The creators who understand where the platform actually stands — not where the marketing says it stands — are the ones best positioned for what comes next.

 This is the honest, data-driven state of OnlyFans in 2026.